nancysunnieli/CMSC-12200-Final-Project/README.md

 - Wrote Evan_word_saliency.py, which is a helper doc for Evan_top_terms.py.

 Sarah Zhang:<br />
-- Wrote Sarah_word_similarity.py, which is the function that returns back percentage similarity between two colleges given time frame.<br /><br />
+- Wrote Sarah_word_similarity.py, which is the function that returns back a graph of percentage similarity between a college and the rest of the colleges given time frame.<br /><br />